-- The exemption provision for small abrasive blasting cabinets and associated dust filters has been updated to specify a minimum control efficiency of 90% for the dust filters. - New provisions have also been added to the Exceptions provisions, in subdivision (e).
-These provisions address instances where: - Otherwise permit-exempt equipment is operated or modified in a manner that is inconsistent with the applicable exemption provision or leads to preventable excess emissions; and - More information is needed for equipment that might qualify for a permit exemption but a health risk assessment is needed to ensure that the health risks do not preclude the use of the exemption under existing Rule 219 provisions. - Edits have been made to improve rule language clarity that were identified by U.S. EPA as follows: - o Inconsistent use of common phrases; - o Inconsistent use of adjectives for capacity thresholds; - o Lack of effective dates when citing external regulations; and - o The need for other minor edits. - PAR 219 has been reformatted to be consistent with other recently adopted or amended South Coast AQMD rules.
-These reformatting revisions include: - 1) Adding an Applicability subdivision and adding a label to identify the "Purpose" text - o 2) Grouping each exempt equipment category into subdivision (d) - o 3) Consolidating existing test method requirements located throughout the rule into one standalone subdivision
+- The exemption provision for small abrasive blasting cabinets and associated dust filters has been updated to specify a minimum control efficiency of 90% for the dust filters. - New language was added to subparagraph (d)(17)(C) to align the emission limits for non-Title V agricultural sources with potential future changes that make major source thresholds more stringent. - New provisions have also been added to the Exceptions provisions, in subdivision (e).
+These provisions address instances where: - Otherwise permit-exempt equipment is operated or modified in a manner that is inconsistent with the applicable exemption provision or leads to preventable excess emissions; and - o More information is needed for equipment that might qualify for a permit exemption but a health risk assessment is needed to ensure that the health risks do not preclude the use of the exemption under existing Rule 219 provisions. - Edits have been made to improve rule language clarity that were identified by U.S. EPA as follows: - o Inconsistent use of common phrases; - o Inconsistent use of adjectives for capacity thresholds; - o Lack of effective dates when citing external regulations; and - o The need for other minor edits. - PAR 219 has been reformatted to be consistent with other recently adopted or amended South Coast AQMD rules.
+These reformatting revisions include: - o 1) Adding an Applicability subdivision and adding a label to identify the "Purpose" text - o 2) Grouping each exempt equipment category into subdivision (d) - o 3) Consolidating existing test method requirements located throughout the rule into one standalone subdivision